 Information to apply for accommodations as well as documentation requirements for the PSAT, SAT and AP tests can be found at www.collegeboard.com/ssd/student.
 Applications for accommodations for tests administered by the College Board are submitted electronically through the Student Support Services office.
 Please submit a completed Student Eligibility Form, Consent Form to the attention of Mary Bush.
 If your student does not have a formal accommodation plan in place, please include supporting documentation with your request for accommodations.College Board Services for Students with Disabilities

 Information for the ACT test and documentation requirements can be found at www.actstudent.org.
 We are no longer able to process requests for ACT as we are not an ACT test center.
 However, you do need to have the school verify your ACT status before you can submit a request to ACT.
-To obtain school verification, please select and complete the appropriate application below, complete and submit to Mary Bush, Asst.
-Principal, for school verification.
+To obtain school verification, please select and complete the appropriate application below then submit to Mary Bush, Directors of Student Support Services.
 Once completed, you will be contacted to pick up the completed form.
 Submit the completed form, supporting documentation, and a copy of your admission ticket or confirmation email to ACT at firstname.lastname@example.org.